 - A. The following activities are exempt from the provisions of this section of the Ordinance: - 1.
 Excavation whose sole purpose is to determine the nature or extent of mineral resources.
 It is accomplished by hand sampling, test boring, or other methods which create minimal disturbance.
 Test holes shall be filled in immediately after use. - 2.
 The removal of less than two hundred (200) cubic yards of material (except topsoil) in any one (1) year, provided such removal does not disturb more than one (1) acre of land. - 3.
-The removal of any amount of sand, gravel, or loam from a site is an exempt activity if it is undertaken as part of an approved on-site construction project, is part of normal farm operations, or the sand, gravel, or loam is being moved to a contiguous site having the same ownership or is being used by the owner for their own use. - 4.
-Excavation or grading which is undertaken as part of and subordinate to an approved construction project such as a subdivision, permitted structure or road, unless it is intended to circumvent this section. - 5.
+The removal of any amount of sand, gravel, or loam from a site is an exempt activity if it is part of normal farm operations, or the sand, gravel, or loam is being moved to a contiguous site having the same ownership or is being used by the owner for their own use. - 4.
+Excavation or grading which is undertaken as part of and subordinate to an approved construction project such as a subdivision, permitted structure or road, unless it is intended to circumvent this section - 5.
 Existing pits may only expand in conformance with this section.
 The owner(s) must file a plot plan within ninety (90) days of the effective date of this section, showing the active part of the pit, as distinguished from those slopes and setbacks existing at the time of adoption of this section, which shall be exempt.